 After launch into low earth orbit by the shuttle Columbia, the initial Chandra operational orbit was achieved by use of Boeing's Inertial Upper Stage and Chandra's own propulsion system.
 There are sufficient expendables (control gas for momentum unloading) for well over 20 years of operation.
-The orbital period of about 63.5 hours allows for reasonably long, uninterrupted observations of up to ~180 ksec before the instruments have to be powered down as the satellite dips into the radiation belts.
+The orbital period of about 63.5 hours can allow long, uninterrupted observations (up to ~180 ksec, but is limited in practice by thermal requirements of various Chandra systems) before the instruments have to be powered down as the satellite dips into the radiation belts.
 Approved longer observations are segmented into several orbit-sized observations on ingestion into the observation catalog.
-Information as to the begin and end times of Chandra orbits is available at http://cxc.harvard.edu/proposer/orbits.html.
+Information on the start and end times of the portions of Chandra orbits useful for observing is available at http://cxc.harvard.edu/proposer/orbits.html.

-The Observatory's solar panels can rotate about an axis perpendicular to the optical axis so that at any time the Observatory can be pointed to any position in the sky except for avoidance regions around the Sun (46 degrees), Moon (6 degrees), and Earth (10 degrees).
-Both the Moon and Earth may be viewed if specially requested and as long as an accurate aspect solution is not required.
+The Observatory's solar panels can rotate about an axis perpendicular to the optical axis so that at any time the Observatory can be pointed to any position in the sky except for avoidance regions around the Sun (46 degrees), Moon (6 degrees), Earth (10 degrees), and antisun direction (10 degrees).
+Both the Moon and Earth may be viewed if specially requested as long as an accurate aspect solution is not required.
 In order to avoid over-heating the spacecraft components on the sunward side, or excessive cooling of the propellant lines, the maximum length of an exposure is dependent on the pitch angle at which the target is observed.
 Some pitch angles are excluded.
 Observations with exposure times longer than the maximum allowed at a given pitch angle will be segmented.
-Details of these restrictions are given in Chapter 3 of the Proposers Observatory Guide (http://cxc.harvard.edu/proposer/POG/index.html).
-However, pitch angle restrictions are evolving with time and proposers are urged to check the CXC website for current information.

 The high elliptical orbit and the radiation belts that prevent the conduct of observations at low altitudes imply that most of observations are made nearer apogee, where the Earth, as seen from Chandra, appears to move only slowly through the sky.
 As a result, the Earth and its surrounding avoidance region constitute a portion of the sky that will be partially blocked from view, and long, continuous observations in this region (>30 ksec at the center of the region) will be difficult, although shorter observations are possible.
-The proposer is urged to read Chapter 3 of the Proposers' Observatory Guide (POG) to become familiar with all Chandra observing constraints and to make use of the Observation Visualizer (ObsVis) and PRoVis to see how these constraints might impact their observations.
+The proposer is urged to read Chapter 3 of the Proposers' Observatory Guide (POG) to become familiar with Chandra observing constraints and to make use of the Observation Visualizer (ObsVis) and PRoVis to see how these constraints might impact their observations.
 For highly constrained observations, we recommend that the proposer contact the CXC Help Desk.